 Navigate stairs at train stations, on trains, and possibly inside hotels.

-Stand for 10–15 minutes at a time (seating is limited at some train stations).
+Stand for 10–15 minutes at a time (seating is limited at most train stations).

-Carry your luggage to and from the train on arrival day.
+Carry your luggage to and from the train on arrival day and also on the Glacier Express travel day.

 The tour begins in Lucerne, Switzerland.
-You’ll travel there independently by train (just 1 hour from Zurich) and meet the group at 12:30 PM in the hotel lobby for an orientation and an excursion to Mt.
+You’ll travel there independently by train (just 1 hour by train from Zurich Airport) and meet the group at 12:30 PM in the hotel lobby for an orientation and an excursion to Mt.
 Pilatus.
 A welcome dinner follows that evening.
-We’ll provide you with detailed arrival instructions and a hotel map.
+We’ll provide you with detailed arrival instructions and a hotel flyer with a map.
+We recommend flying in and out of Zurich Airport.

 We keep our group size intimate—typically 14 to 15 guests—to ensure personalized attention and exceptional service.
-If you have a private group, we can also arrange a custom guided tour just for you.
+Please note that a minimum of 8 guests is required for the tour to be confirmed.

 9 hotel nights